OussamaMaroufi/Dynamic-provisioning-of-slave-node-jenkins/README.md

 ## WHAT IS DYNAMIC PROVISIONING?

 #### Dynamic provisioning means provision of slave nodes as and when needed i.e. when we need to run any job in jenkins to save the resources

+## Now let's try to implement this concept by integrating JENKINS with MAVEN using MASTER and SLAVE in Linux OS.